m4rc1e/mf-glyphs-scripts/QA/README.md

 - Do metrics match Google Fonts legacy 125% spec.
 - Do metrics match Google Fonts Khaled's schema.
 - Do metrics match Google Fonts Kalapi's schema.

-## Why bother?
-Manually checking fonts is a pain.
-If we can store all the constants which will not change in a yml file.
-We can simply run our tests and discover if anything has changed or is incorrect.

 ## How did this project start?
 The Google Fonts collection is currently over 800 fonts.
 We needed a way to quickly assess if certain families are not meeting our new specification.